 There must be a better way.
-And thankfully, we’re here with many better options for beautifully wrapped presents that look good and do good, from reusable gift wrap to eco-friendly gift bags and many other inventive ideas.
+And thankfully, there are many better options for beautifully-wrapped presents that look good and do good, from reusable gift wrap to eco-friendly gift bags and many other inventive ideas.

-So without further ado, here are some easy eco-friendly Christmas gift wrap options to consider…
+So, without further ado, here are some easy eco-friendly Christmas gift wrap options to consider…

 Sustainable Christmas wrapping paper and cards: the basics